EfficientViT: Multi-Scale Linear Attention for High-Resolution Dense Prediction: Method

 }As shown in Eq.~(\ref{eq:linearAtt}), we only need to compute $(\sum_{j=1}^N \text{ReLU}(K_j)^T V_j)$ $\in \mr^{d \times d}$ and $(\sum_{j=1}^N \text{ReLU}(K_j)^T)$ $\in \mr^{d \times 1}$ once, then can reuse them for each query, thereby only requires $\mathcal{O}(N)$ computational cost and $\mathcal{O}(N)$ memory.

-Another key merit of ReLU-based global attention is that it does not involve hardware-unfriendly operations like softmax, making it more efficient on hardware.
-For example, Figure~\ref{fig:latency_comparison_softmax_vs_linear} shows the latency comparison between softmax attention and ReLU-based linear attention.
-With similar computation, ReLU-based linear attention is significantly faster than softmax attention on mobile.
+Another key merit of ReLU linear attention is that it does not involve hardware-unfriendly operations like softmax, making it more efficient on hardware.
+For example, Figure~\ref{fig:latency_linear_vs_softmax} shows the latency comparison between softmax attention and ReLU linear attention.
+With similar computation, ReLU linear attention is significantly faster than softmax attention on the mobile CPU.

+\paragraph{Address ReLU Linear Attention's Limitations.} Although ReLU linear attention is superior to softmax attention in terms of computational complexity and hardware latency, ReLU linear attention has limitations.
+Figure~\ref{fig:linear_limitation} visualizes the attention maps of softmax attention and ReLU linear attention.
+Because of the lack of the non-linear similarity function, ReLU linear attention cannot generate concentrated attention maps, making it weak at capturing local information.

+To mitigate its limitation, we propose to enhance ReLU linear attention with convolution.
+Specifically, we insert a depthwise convolution in each FFN layer.
+An overview of the resulting building block is illustrated in Figure~\ref{fig:block} (left), where the ReLU linear attention captures context information and the FFN+DWConv captures local information.

-\paragraph{Generate Multi-Scale Tokens.} ReLU-based attention alone has limited model capacity.
-To enhance ReLU-based global attention with multi-scale learning ability, we propose to aggregate the information from nearby Q/K/V tokens to get multi-scale tokens.
-The aggregation process is illustrated in Figure~\ref{fig:spatial_aggregation}.
+Furthermore, we propose to aggregate the information from nearby Q/K/V tokens to get multi-scale tokens to enhance the multi-scale learning ability of ReLU linear attention.
 This information aggregation process is independent for each Q, K, and V in each head.
-We only use small-kernel convolutions for information aggregation to avoid hurting hardware efficiency.
+We only use small-kernel depthwise-separable convolutions \cite{howard2017mobilenets} for information aggregation to avoid hurting hardware efficiency.
 In the practical implementation, independently executing these aggregation operations is inefficient on GPU.
-Therefore, we take advantage of the infrastructure of group convolution in modern deep learning frameworks to reduce the number of total operations.
+Therefore, we take advantage of the group convolution to reduce the number of total operations.
 Specifically, all DWConvs are fused into a single DWConv while all 1x1 Convs are combined into a single 1x1 group convolution (Figure~\ref{fig:block} right) where the number of groups is $3\times \text{\#heads}$ and the number of channels in each group is d.

-After getting multi-scale tokens, we perform global attention upon them to extract multi-scale global features.
-Finally, we concatenate the features from different scales along the head dimension and feed them to the final linear projection layer to fuse the features.
+After getting multi-scale tokens, we perform ReLU linear attention upon them to extract multi-scale global features.
+Finally, we concatenate the features along the head dimension and feed them to the final linear projection layer to fuse the features.